gwendal-jouneaux/SEALS/README.md

 ## Analyzing the benchmark results

 To analyze the results we provide a Jupyter Notebook in the analysis folder.

+First you need to install the following python dependency :

+- pandas
+- numpy
+- seaborn
+- matplotlib
+- scipy

-This notebook performs the analysis of the benchmark results for all the VMs with three TRY each.
+After that, the notebook performs the analysis of the benchmark results for all the VMs with three TRY each.
 > For the notebook to work correctly it is mandatory to perform all the benchmark before !